pineunity/apmec/doc/source/user/vnf_component_usage_guide.rst

 How to setup environment
 ~~~~~~~~~~~~~~~~~~~~~~~~~
-To make use of VNFC in Apmec, we have to upload the image to the glance in
+To make use of MEAC in Apmec, we have to upload the image to the glance in
 which heat-config and heat-config agents are installed.
 The installation steps
 can be referred `here <https://github.com/openstack/heat-templates/blob/master/
 hot/software-config/elements/README.rst>`_.
 The tool
 'tools/meac/build_image.sh' can be used to generate such a kind of image.

-Currently VNFC feature works by using `heat software config <https://docs.openstack.org/heat/latest/
+Currently MEAC feature works by using `heat software config <https://docs.openstack.org/heat/latest/
 template_guide/software_deployment.html#software-config-resources>`_  which
 makes use of heat API.